Zwolle: History

+21st century

 In 2004, Zwolle's De Librije restaurant was honored with 3 stars by Michelin Guide; as of 2018, it is one of only three restaurants so honored in the entire country.

+In 2023, Tewelde Goitom, an Eritrean convicted in Ethiopia of migrant smuggling, kidnapping in Sinai and human trafficking appeared at a pretrial hearing in Zwolle, which made international headlines.

 Blauwvingers

 Citizens of Zwolle are colloquially known as Blauwvingers (Bluefingers).
-This dates back to 1682, when the St Michael's church tower collapsed.
-The authorities were strapped for cash and saw no option but to sell the church bells to neighbouring city Kampen.
+According to legend, the name dates back to 1682, when the St Michael's church tower collapsed.
+The authorities were strapped for cash and saw no option but to sell the church bells to the neighbouring city Kampen.
 To make sure that Kampen would not make too much profit from the deal, the local authorities asked a high price for the church bells.
-Kampen accepted, yet after the arrival of the bells it became clear, they were too damaged to be played.
+Kampen accepted, but when the bells arrived it became clear that they were too damaged to be played.
 In revenge, Kampen paid in copper coins of four duiten (the equivalent of two-and-a-half cents).
 Zwolle distrusted Kampen and wanted to be sure they truly paid the entire price.
-After the rigorous counting of this vast amount of money, their fingers had turned blue from the counting of money.
+After the meticulous counting of the vast number of copper coins, their fingers had turned blue.

-Geography
+In reality, the name Blauwvinger stems from 1521, when the governors of Zwolle broke the oath of loyalty they made to the Duke of Gelre.
+The name Blauwvinger refers to the raised fingers with which the governors had promised their loyalty to the Duke at his inauguration.
+At that time, Zwolle and Kampen were embroiled in a dispute over toll collection on the IJssel River.
+Zwolle initially aligned with the Duke of Gelre, Charles of Egmont, but eventually returned to the Bishop of Utrecht.
+During this period of political unrest, Duke Charles of Gelre was captured when he entered Zwolle.
+Ultimately, he was allowed to depart under the condition that Zwolle would retain its independence.
+The name Blauwvingers stems from the fact that the residents committed perjury twice, first to the bishop and then to the duke.

+Sites

-Besides the Grote of Sint Michaëlskerk (St. Michael's church), the latter which houses a majestic Baroque organ built by Arp Schnitger, there are several other historic monuments in Zwolle.
+The Grote of Sint Michaëlskerk (St. Michael's church) has a baroque organ built by Arp Schnitger.
 The Roman Catholic Onze Lieve Vrouwe ten Hemelopneming-basilica (Our Lady of the Assumption) dates back to 1399.
 The church tower, called Peperbus (pepperpot), is one of the tallest and most famous church towers in the Netherlands.
 The modernized town hall was originally built in 1448.

-Mention should also be made of the Sassenpoort (one of the old city gates), the city walls, the Mosterdmakerstoren (mustard makers' tower)(the complex where local mustard used to be made), a guild-house (1571), the former provincial government offices, a Dominican monastery, and on the Melkmarkt, two museums; the Stedelijk Museum Zwolle of antiquities and natural history, and the Vrouwenhuis.
-Museum de Fundatie, the fine art museum of the province of Overijssel, is hosted in the former Justice Hall on Blijmarkt Square.

-In the western part of the city, west of the railway station, there is a quarter of Art Nouveau buildings, concentrated mostly on Koningin Wilhelminastraat, Prinses Julianastraat, and Prins Hendrikstraat.
-These three-store living houses were built in 1900s by various Dutch architects.
-Eleven of the buildings are protected by the Dutch government (rijksmonumenten).

-The Broerenkerk church was part of the Dominican monastery founded in 1465.
+The Broerenkerk church was part of a Dominican monastery founded in 1465.
 The monastery was closed in 1580 and the monks were expelled.
 From 1640 until 1982 the church was used for Protestant services.
-After a restoration in 1983–1988 it has been used for cultural events and it is now a bookstore.
+Following a restoration in 1983–1988 it was used for cultural events and became a bookstore.